JetBrains/junie-github-action/README.md

 3. Start using Junie:
    - Comment `@junie-agent help me fix this bug` on an issue
    - Mention `@junie-agent review this change` in a PR
+   - In a PR comment or review, write `resolve conflicts` to have Junie resolve merge conflicts

 ## Cookbook